-Lawrence’s Brother-in-law Jacob Brakefield [Brackbiel] had preceded him and settled in what is now Wayne County.
-The country was almost an unbroken wilderness covered in lush forest.
-After they left Canton, Ohio, it was with great difficulty he found his way and arrived at the cabin of Jacob Brakefield; safe, but weary and sore.
+Lawrence’s Brother-in-law Jacob Brackbiel had preceded him and settled in what is now Wayne County.
+C The country was almost an unbroken wilderness covered in lush forest.
+After they left Canton, Ohio, it was with great difficulty he found his way and arrived at Jacob's cabin; safe, but weary and sore.

 After listening to Jacob’s glowing account of the opportunities available in this unbroken wilderness, the three men set out and together they scouted land overgrown with heavy timber in a location known as East Union, where there were maybe only 2 cabins at the time.
 Lawrence liked what he saw and traveled to the local government land office in Canton, OH and purchased property on section 22 in what became known as Green Township, 3 miles west of Orrville.3